Rod Millen: 1980s

-He repeated as the champion of the North American Race and Rally in 1980.
+Millen repeated as the champion of the North American Race and Rally in 1980.
 In 1981 he won the SCCA PRO Rally, and he won his second series championship in 1985.
 He won back to back SCCA National Rally Championships in 1987 and 1988.

 While winning his third straight SCCA National Rally Championship in 1989, he also won the FIA Asia-Pacific Rally Championship.
 In 1989 he raced against his brother Steve in IMSA's 24 Hours of Daytona.
 He won the GTU division of the race with codrivers Al Bacon and Bob Reed.
 He began competing in major hillclimbing events, and in 1989 he won the Class C division at the Pikes Peak International Hill Climb.

-Rod Millen competed in several World Rally Championship events from 1977 to 1992.
+Millen competed in several World Rally Championship events from 1977 to 1992.
 He was most active from 1989 to 1992, driving a Mazda 323 AWD, codriven by Tony Sircombe.
 He placed second in the 1989 Rothman's Rally of New Zealand.